Moremar/IT_tutorials/CyberSecurity/Security/CompTIA_Security+.md

 **Nessus** is the most popular tool to detect vulnerabilities on running machines.
 - can create custom policies and finetune a lot of parameters for host discovery, port scanning, services discovery...
 - can run scan using custom policies of default scan types
-- detailled report on all vulnerabilities found and how to solve them
+- detailed report on all vulnerabilities found and how to solve them
 - uses plugin regularly updated to detect vulnerabilities

 ## Security Applications and Devices